stickster/irssi-libnotify/README.txt

 INSTRUCTIONS
 ============

-1. Copy notify-listener.py to your $HOME/bin/ directory.
+1. Copy notify-listener.py and irssi-notifier.sh to your $HOME/bin/
+directory.

 2. Run gnome-session-properties and add an automatic launcher for notify-listener.py.